VectorInstitute/FL4Health/research/picai/README.md

 Below are some terms we will use to differentiate how models are combined

-- **Merging:** Merging models refers to combining the weights of several different models in some way to obtain a single model that can make predictions on the same data as the original models.
+- **Merging:** Merging models refers to combining the weights of several different models in some way to obtain a single model that can make predictions on data with the same format as the original models.
 This is distinct from federated learning in the sense that no training is traditionally done in this regime.
-- **Ensembling:** Ensembling refers to combining the outputs of several different models in some way to acheive a single agreed upon prediction
+- **Ensembling:** Ensembling refers to combining the outputs of several different models in some way to achieve a single agreed upon prediction

 ### Raw Dataset